The Challenge

 Content Depth

-Each post took approximately 2 weeks to research, write, design, and finalize.
-3,000-5,000 words with custom graphics.
+Each post took approximately 2 weeks to research, write, design, and finalize: 3,000-5,000 words with custom graphics.

 Design Work